-This page shows what you are going to find in each booklet from this TenProblems series.
-In particular, a sample from booklet #1, “Ten Problems for Agriculture in the 2020s“, is presented.
-The sample is made of: 1) the general introduction to open issues for agriculture in the 2020s, as envisaged by global leaders in the lastest year; 2) the first chapter (out of ten) from the booklet, which is made of: the problem statement, the case studies, the conclusions section and the list of ten selected, freely available, internet references.
-All booklets follow this same template: a general introduction to the subject; ten chapters introducing ten relevant issues, each through ten selected, freely available references; a final chapter intended as an executive summary with all the conclusions, as taken from each chapter.
+This page shows what you find in each booklet from this TenProblems series.
+In particular, a sample from booklet #4, “Ten Problems for Education in the 2020s“, is presented.
+The sample is made of: 1) the general introduction to open issues for Education in the 2020s, as envisaged by global leaders in the last year; 2) the first chapter (out of ten) from the booklet, which is made of: the problem statement, the case studies, the conclusions section and a list of ten selected, freely available, internet references.
+All booklets follow the same template: a general introduction to the subject; ten chapters introducing ten relevant issues, each through ten selected, freely available references; a final chapter intended as an executive summary with all the conclusions, as taken from each chapter.

 Starting from such general references, this booklet identifies ten relevant areas from very recent contributions put forward at academic level in the form journal articles, conference proceedings and students theses.
 Ten freely accessible internet references have been selected for each area and direct links are provided at the end of each chapter for own consultation.
 Our selected references do not intend to mirror ranking indexes nor establish novel classifications.
 On the contrary, they are meant to represent peer-reviewed, diverse and scientifically-sound case studies for vertical dissemination aimed at non-specialist readers.
 They will also be able to scoop even more references through the bibliography that is reported at the end of each selected reference.

-Without further ado, these are the “Ten Problems for Agriculture in the 2020s” that we are going to introduce in this booklet:
+Without further ado, these are the “Ten Problems for Education in the 2020s” that we are going to introduce in this booklet:

 Each problem has its own dedicated chapter made of an introductory section, a short presentation of the ten selected references and a conclusions section.

 The final chapter of this booklet will report the conclusions from each chapter again in order to provide a complete executive summary.